precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-defining-mesh-connectivity.md

 The most important example where mesh connectivity is needed is the `nearest-projection` mapping, where the mesh we project _into_ needs mesh connectivity.
 For a consistent mapping, this is the mesh _from_ which you map.
 For a conservative mapping, the mesh _to_ which you map.
 More information is given on the [mapping configuration page](configuration-mapping).

+There are two types of connectivity, which depend on the type of coupling.
-In 2D, mesh connectivity boils down to defining edges between vertices.
+For surface coupling in 2D, mesh connectivity boils down to defining edges between vertices.
 In 3D, you need to define triangles and / or quads.
-Both, we can either build up from edges or directly from vertices.
+For volume coupling in 2D, mesh connectivity boils down to defining triangles and / or quads between vertices.
+In 3D, you need to define tetrahedra introduced in version `2.5.0`.

+All kind of connectivity can be built up directly from vertices.
+Triangles and quads also allow us to define them using edge IDs.

 ```cpp
 int setMeshEdge (int meshID, int firstVertexID, int secondVertexID);